 Multiple HDHomerun Prime Tuners with TVHeadend

-Added by Walt Grace almost 3 years ago
+Added by Walt Grace about 3 years ago

 I have 7 HDHomerun Prime network tuners (total of 21 tuners) and I use Tivimate to connect to them.
 Right now I use Channels DVR Server as a middle man because I can load all 7 tuners into it and it will pick from the available tuners across the 7 devices.
 Channels costs me about $6 a month so I'm looking for an alternative to be the broker for the connections.
 I am wondering if TVHeadend has an ability to have 7 devices with the same channel lineup and can pick from the available tuner pool.